laki88/techwithlaki/_posts/2025-04-22-leetcode-problem-two-sum.md

 - **Correctness**: The code efficiently finds the pair using a hash map and handles the “no solution” case.
 - **Edge Cases**: Properly handles duplicates (since we add to the map after checking) and valid inputs per LeetCode’s constraints.
-- **Improvement**: This is the standard, optimized implementation.
-The original article’s code wasn’t provided, but this version is robust and clear.

 **Time Complexity**: O(n) – One pass through the list, with O(1) average-time hash map operations.

 **Space Complexity**: O(n) – The hash map may store up to n entries.

 #### When to use: